 Tear gas fired as Hong Kong protesters defy police, hit the streets on China's National Day

-HONG KONG: Protesters demonstrated at multiple locations across Hong Kong on Tuesday (Oct 1), while China celebrated its birthday with a massive parade in Beijing.
+HONG KONG: Tear gas was fired in several locations across Hong Kong on Tuesday (Oct 1) as protesters hit the streets in unsanctioned rallies, setting up the likelihood of clashes with police who locked down the city centre.

+The Chinese territory has been on edge for weeks in anticipation of violent protests on Tuesday's 70th anniversary of the founding of the People's Republic of China.

-Thousands joined the main march in Causeway Bay, despite being denied permit by the police and the whole city being put in a state of unprecedented lockdown.
+Thousands joined the main march in Causeway Bay toward government headquarters in Admiralty despite being denied a permit by the police, while tensions flared in the residential district of Wong Tai Sin where police fired volleys of tear gas to disperse protesters outside a famous Taoist temple.

-Barricades were up and stores were shuttered amid heavy police presence in the city centre, as authorities scrambled to ensure protests do not overshadow China's National Day celebrations in Beijing.

-Video on social media showed police firing tear gas at protesters at Wong Tai Sin square.
+In Tsuen Wan, masked protesters used umbrellas and sticks to beat riot officers after they made a series of arrests.
+The officers retreated into a nearby town hall after they came under a barrage of projectiles.

+Corrosive fluid was thrown at police officers in Tuen Mun, injuring reporters and officers.

 A black flag - warning of tear gas - was also raised by police in the Sham Shu Po area.